Shin Meiwa US-1A: Operational history

-Between 1971 and 1978, 21 PS-1 flying boats entered service with the JMSDF; starting in 1973, they were operated as Fleet Air Wing 31.
+Between 1971 and 1978, 21 PS-1 flying boats entered service with the JMSDF.
+Starting in 1973, they were operated as Fleet Air Wing 31.
 The PS-1 ASW variant carried homing torpedoes, depth charges and 127mm Zuni rockets as offensive armament, but lacked any defensive weapons.
 It was equipped with dipping sonar, which had limited use as it required the aircraft to land on water to deploy.
 It could also carry 20 sonobuoys.
-It had a crew of ten: pilot, co-pilot, flight engineer, navigator and six sensor/weapons operators.
+It had a crew of ten: a pilot, co-pilot, flight engineer, navigator and six sensor/weapons operators.
 On a typical ASW mission, a PS-1 would range over hundreds of square miles of ocean, landing between 12 and 16 times to dip its sonar.

 The type was capable of numerous feats, such as being able to routinely land in seas with waves of up to 3 m in height.
 Water distance for takeoff or landing with 79,400 lb aircraft weight was 720 ft with no wind or 500 ft into a 15-knot wind.
 Apart from the boundary layer control system, which was powered by an independent gas turbine housed within the fuselage, the aircraft had a number of other innovative features, including a system to suppress spray during water handling, and directing the propwash from the aircraft's four turboprop engines over its wings to create yet more lift.

-During 1976, a single PS-1 was experimentally modified to perform aerial firefighting missions; it possessed an internal capacity of 7350 L of water.
-During the 1980s, the JMSDF decided to replace the PS-1 in the ASW role with land-based Lockheed P-3 Orions; the last examples of the ASW variant were phased out of service in 1989.
+In 1976, a single PS-1 was experimentally modified to perform aerial firefighting missions.
+It possessed an internal capacity of 7350 L of water.
+In the 1980s, the JMSDF decided to replace the PS-1 in the ASW role with land-based Lockheed P-3 Orions.
+The last examples of the ASW variant were phased out of service in 1989.
 It was outlived by the Search-and-Rescue oriented US-1A fleet, which continued to be used into the 21st century.

 The US-1A's first rescue was from a Greek vessel in 1976.
 Despite having been envisioned largely to perform air-sea rescues of military personnel, the US-1A has mostly been involved in civilian assistance operations.
-Between 1976 and 1999, Japan's US-1A fleet has reported been used in over 500 rescues and were responsible for the saving of 550 lives.
-The US-1A was retired on December 13, 2017, when the last example in JMSDF service conducted its final flight.
-According to aviation periodical Air International, a total of 827 people have been rescued by US-1s since the type had entered service during 1976.
+Between 1976 and 1999, Japan's US-1A fleet participated in over 500 rescues and were responsible for the saving of 550 lives.
+The US-1A was retired in December 2017.
+According to aviation periodical Air International, 827 people have been rescued by US-1s since the type entered service during 1976.
 It has been succeeded in its role by the modernised US-2.